- Oil and gas company BP wants to reach 50 gigawatts of green energy in its portfolio by 2030.

 Lead oil and gas analyst at Fitch ratings agency, Dmitry Marinchenko, said while renewables might be a less profitable business now, BP was betting that returns from oil and gas would be weaker in the future.

-"The energy transition road will be bumpy for oil majors; they have little experience in renewables and new investments will make them subject to the execution risk.
+"The green energy transition road will be bumpy for oil majors; they have little experience in renewables and new investments will make them subject to the execution risk.
 Not all investments will probably prove to be successful," he said.

 "However, the 'business as usual' approach could be overly risky in the long term.
 Reinventing the business now that oil prices are still relatively high should be easier than in 10 years' time."